cosmos/cosmos-sdk/x/bank/README.md

 Each `ModuleAccount` has a different set of permissions that provide different object capabilities to perform certain actions.
-Permissions need to be registered upon the creation of the `BaseKeeper` so that every time a `ModuleAccount` calls the allowed functions, the `Keeper` can lookup the permissions to that specific account and perform or not perform the action.
+Permissions need to be registered upon the creation of the supply `Keeper` so that every time a `ModuleAccount` calls the allowed functions, the `Keeper` can lookup the permissions to that specific account and perform or not perform the action.